mehulagg/gitlab/doc/user/project/issue_board.md

 To move an issue to another list, select the issue card and drag it onto that list.

-When you drag issues between lists, different behavior occurs depending on the source list and the target list.
+When you drag issues between lists, the result is different depending on the source list and the target list.

 |                              | To Open          | To Closed    | To label B list                   | To assignee Bob list              |
 | ---------------------------- | ---------------- | ------------ | --------------------------------- | --------------------------------- |